Package 'MortalityLaws'

 Ex

-Exposure in the period.
-Ex can be approximated by the mid-year population aged x to x+n.
+Exposure-to-risk in the period.
+This is usually approximated by the mid-year population aged x to x + n.
+Must be provided together with Dx.

 mx

-Life table death rate in age interval [x, x+n).
+Age-specific death rate in the age interval [x, x+n).
+Defined as Dx / Ex.

 qx

-Probability of dying in age interval [x, x+n).
+Probability of dying within the age interval [x, x+n).

 lx

-Probability of survival up until exact age x (if l(0) = 1), or the number of survivors at exact age x, assuming l(0) > 1.
+Probability of surviving to exact age x (if lx0 = 1), or the number of survivors at exact age x (if lx0 > 1).
+When lx is the sole input, the values are re-scaled to the chosen radix lx0.

 dx